bitfocus/companion/documentation/raspberrypi.md

 # Raspberry Pi (RPi)
-**Performance on any bcc system to date is less than optimal, and can easily break.**
+**Performance on any Raspberry Pi system to date is less than optimal, and can easily break.**

 Running Companion in its current form on a RPi is not recommended.
 However, since the RPi is a popular device these instructions have been provided for you to use at your own risk.
 If you insist on running Companion on a RPi, it is recommended:
 1. to use at minimum a RPi 4 2GB.
 Previous versions of the RPi are built with a USB/Ethernet stack that severely impacts the performance of Companion.
 The design of the RPi 4 includes a USB/Ethernet stack that does not suffer this same issue.